UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 # Background to this example

-Data come in all sorts and forms within Earth sciences, from long term paleo records describing Oxygen levels in the atmosphere, timeseries of river discharge to spatio-temporal satellite images monitoring the vegetation.
+Data comes in all sorts and forms within Earth sciences, from long term paleo records describing Oxygen levels in the atmosphere, timeseries of river discharge and spatio-temporal satellite images monitoring the vegetation.
 Within Earth Sciences we work with all these types of data to understand the past, present and future of the Earth system.
-Before we can work with these types of data we need to understand what we can and cannot do with the data, which then influences the conclusions we can and cannot draw.
+Before we can work with these types of data we need to understand what we can and cannot do with the data, which conclusion we can and cannot draw.

-**In this practical we will start by looking at different types of data and the distribution of these data.
-This will give us a better understanding of the different types of data and their distributions.**
+**In this practical we will start looking at different types of data and distributions of these data to get a better understanding of the different types of data and their distributions.**

 Let's start with using Python again by opening your Conda environment and then opening Spyder (for detailed instructions please look back at the first practical).
-We will start by loading some of the standard libraries we use in this course:
+We start by loading some of the stand libraries in this course.
+We use:

 -   Pandas (data management and data handling)